Unusual things to do in Paris: how to discover the capital differently?

 The Coulée Verte – a stunning destination for a walk in the heart of Paris

 The Coulée Verte is the ideal spot for an off-the-beaten-track stroll in Paris.
-This former railway line has been entirely pedestrianised and landscaped, making it a green lung right in the heart of the city.
-Running from Bastille to the Bois de Vincennes, this little-known five-kilometre walk is a great way to get some fresh air with family or friends.
-It is also accessible via Rue de Lyon, from the Bastille opera house while another entrance can be found at the Viaduc des Arts.
+This former railway line fully pedestrianised and landscaped is a true green lung in the heart of the city.
+Running from Bastille to the Bois de Vincennes, this little-known five-kilometre walk is a great way to get fresh air with family or friends.
+It is also accessible via Rue de Lyon (near the Opéra Bastille), while another entrance can be found at the Viaduc des Arts.

 48 Rue de Lyon (75012)